| Search our quarter-million Q&As |

 2006

 A. As a first step please see our FAQ: Chrome Plating Tutorial, Shane.
 Please be ready to invest a lot of time in training and learning, reading books, attending seminars, and taking plating and haz-mat courses.
-It would be much better to land a job as a chrome plater for a couple of years, so that each "uh-oh" and "I didn't know that" would be on someone else's shoulders instead of putting your own home and life savings on the line every day.
-But if you are industrious and go out of your way to study at every chance, I suppose it might be possible to start your own chrome plating business without any actual experience.
+It would be much better to land a job as a chrome plater for a while, so that each "uh-oh" and "I didn't know that" would be on someone else's back instead of putting your own home and life savings on the line every day.
+But if you are industrious and go out of your way to study at every chance, I suppose it's not impossible to start your own chrome plating business without any actual experience.
 Good luck.

 Ted Mooney, P.E.